 Serving more than 150 students a year, the after-school program at the Boys and Girls Republic (BGR) is a comprehensive, co-ed youth program addressing each child’s academic achievement, social development and emotional well-being.
 BGR’s signature self-government model encourages young people to take an active role in shaping their society and becoming responsible citizens.

-During the school year, BGR offers afternoon activities for students aged 6 to 15, including homework help and tutoring, computer learning, recreation, arts education, and individual and group counseling services.
+During the school year, BGR offers afternoon activities for students in kindergarten to 8th grade, including homework help and tutoring, computer learning, recreation, arts education, and individual and group counseling services.

 With a focus on sportsmanship, citizens are encouraged to engage in healthy competition through various sports and physical activities like basketball, volleyball, flag football and table tennis, in games against other clubs and in-house tournaments.